 Building your Website

 Creating a professional-looking website now is more accessible than ever.
-Many platforms allow you to build your own site by simply dragging and dropping elements in place–no coding or design experience needed.
+Many platforms allow you to build your own site by simply dragging and dropping elements in place–no coding or design experience is needed.
 However, this can be pretty limited for businesses with an extensive catalogue, or organisations looking for something more than an ecommerce site.

 Most CMS platforms allow you to purchase pre-made templates, with many available for free (although some knowledge of coding may be required to tweak the settings to your preferences).
-When in doubt, it’s best to hire a specialist who can properly set-up and optimise your site.
+When in doubt, it’s best to hire a specialist who can properly set up and optimise your site.

 Go Bug Hunting

 Seeing your website live, even on a limited preview, is exciting.
 However, so close to the finish line many trip over one very crucial step: testing.
 Just like any product, your website needs to go through a stress test before you release it to the general public.

 - Sites don’t behave similarly across browsers and devices.
 Load your website on different browsers and on a sampling of commonly used gadgets like laptops and tablets.

 - Fill out all the forms to see if they send properly and reach the right person in your team; the same goes for payment methods

 - Check if images are optimised and load correctly

 - Navigate to all pages to see if all your URLs are working